s3664099/AdventureGame/README.md

 The cover for items now works.
 Includes multiple items.

 **21 March 2024**
-The cover functions now work perfectly (though not as random as I liked, but at least it works)
+The cover functions now work perfectly (though not as random as I liked, but at least it works).
+Added ability to examine items carried.